 We will have pastured chicken available at the market again this weekend.

 We are raising Laughing Frog Farm red broilers, aka freedom rangers.
 The chickens free range all day on pastures and in the woods.
 They are not confined in “tractors”.
-At night they go in the electric netting and portable huts that are periodically moved around our pasture.
-They eat bugs, seeds and grass, and we supplement with duckweed from our pond and farmed soldier fly larva.
+They have a hooped structure for shelter.
+They eat bugs, seeds and grass, and we supplement with extra vegetables and farmed soldier fly larva.

 Like our laying hens, they are also fed organic chicken feed from our friends at Coyote Creek Organic Feed in Elgin, Texas.
-We do not use the “natural” feeds, feed that is not free of pesticides, herbicides, synthetic nitrogen fertilizers and additives.
 All certified organic feed is also GMO free.

 The red broilers were developed for France’s famous Label Rouge organic free-range chicken program.
 After WW II, industrialized farming introduced the now standard cornish cross chicken, with its’ huge breast and soft flesh, a chicken that could be raised to 7 pounds in 45 days, but could not walk or graze, which made it perfect for factory farming.